-Due to the fact that staging environments are for development purposes, debugging, and testing, caching is disabled.
+Due to the fact that staging environments are for development purposes, debugging, and testing, Kinsta’s full page caching and OPcache is disabled by default.
 If you try to run website speed tests you will see higher than average load times due to the fact that the pages aren’t being served from cache.

 2. Staging Environment Credentials